 Chin Park Lighting Project: Construction Updates & Background

-This timeline is subject to weather and temperature.
+Construction timelines are subject to weather, temperature, and permitting.
 This blog post will be regularly updated as our timelines, schedules, and pedestrian impacts are solidified.

 These lighting improvements are focused on community input and feedback around safety, park use, activation, and aesthetics, and will further enhance The Greenway as a welcoming public park for all.
 These park upgrades are made possible in part by the Greenway Business Improvement District (BID), City of Boston Community Preservation Act Fund, Massachusetts Cultural Facilities Fund, the Cabot Family Charitable Trust, the Commonwealth Places Program created by Mass Development, the George B. Henderson Foundation, Rebecca A. Lee, Plymouth Rock Assurance Foundation, and the WANG Foundation.